stonepros/stone/doc/stonefs/mantle.rst

 .. warning::

-    Mantle is for research and development of metadata balancer algorithms, not for use on production CephFS clusters.
+    Mantle is for research and development of metadata balancer algorithms, not for use on production StoneFS clusters.

 Multiple, active MDSs can migrate directories to balance metadata load.
 The policies for when, where, and how much to migrate are hard-coded into the